nutechsoftware/alarmdecoder-smartthings/README.md

     5. Enter the Rest API key you generated from the AlarmDecoder webapp
     6. Enter the alarm code you'd like to use to arm/disarm your panel.
     7. In the Panel Type - Type of panel enter **ADEMCO** or **DSC** depending on the panel type.
+    8. Change the **Device Type** of the new **Zone Sensors** as desired by editing the device.
+If the application needs the device to be a Smoke Alarm then change its device type to **AlarmDecoder virtual smoke alarm** in the device editor.

 ### Configure Contact ID switches
+**CID** or **Contact ID** is a prevalent and respected format for communications between alarms and the systems at alarm monitoring agencies that they report to.

+If the Ademco panel has an existing Internet or cellular communicator then the AD2 is able to capture these messages and PUSH them to the home automation system as virtual switches.
+For DSC Power Series panels this feature is a Zero configuration feature(it just works).
+With Ademco panels a communicator is required or you can enable LRR messaging in your panel programming and enable LRR Emulation on the AlarmDecoder.
+In both panels it may be necessary to Enable / Disable reporting for some types of events.

 * Using the SmartThings app **on your phone**
     1. Open up the SmartThings app **on your phone**
     2. Tap **My Home** and select the **Things** tab